JohnPetere/johnpetere.github.io/README.md

 > This my portfolio, which probably is a continuous work in progress.
 Eventually, it will have linkes to socials and resume.
 The main goals of this is to create a portfolio website and also learn SASS on my own
 > Website designed based on designs I made in photoshop in the "photoshop documents" file
 ## TO DO
+- [ ] Make gallery Smaller, so that 80% of page is viewed
 - [ ] Create HTML outline
 - [ ] Create SASS outline of Black and white color scheme
 - [ ] Get SCG of following